Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 | 6x    | AWS EC2 t2.xlarge instance | 4 vCPUS | 16GB  | 30GB | API-Management | 7.7-July| 6 API-Gateways Classical deployment, Simulate Traffic based on Test-Case |
 | 4x    | AWS EC2 t2.xlarge instance | 4 vCPUS | 16GB  | 30GB | Logstash, API-Builder, Memcached | 7.10.0  | Logstash instances started as needed for the test.
 Logstash, API-Builder and Memcache always run together |
 | 5x    | AWS EC2 t2.xlarge instance | 4 vCPUS | 16GB  | 80GB | Elasticsearch  | 7.10.0  | Elasticsearch instances started as needed.
 Kibana running on the first node |

+There is no specific reason that EC2 t2.xlarge instances were used for the test setup.
+The deciding factor was simply the number of CPU cores and 16 GB RAM.

 <p align="right"><a href="#table-of-content">Top</a></p>